aaarrmiinnn/GW-CS6364/README.md

 # GWU CS6364/CS4364

-This repo contains executable slides for the  ML course at The George Washington University (Fall 2023 edition).
+This repo contains executable slides for the  ML course at The George Washington University (Spring 2024 edition).

 ## Contents